ChadKoo/expense-tracker/README.md

 ## Built With

 - [React](https://reactjs.org/) – For building the user interface.
-- [Tailwind CSS](https://tailwindcss.com/) – For styling the components.
+- [Bootstrap CSS](https://https://getbootstrap.com//) – For styling the components.

 ---